Full rank presentations and nilpotent groups: structure, Diophantine problem, and genericity: Diophantine problem in nilpotent groups

-Now assume that $N$ is $s$-step nilpotent for some $s>2$, and let $N_3$ be the third term of its lower central series.
-Then $N/N_3$ is a non-abelian $2$-step free nilpotent group, and by the previous paragraph, $\mbb{Z}$ is e-definable in $N/N_3$.
-By Proposition \ref{any_step}, $N/N_3$ is e-interpretable in $N$.
+Now assume that $N$ is $c$-step nilpotent for some $c>2$.
+Then $N/\gamma_3(N)$ is a non-abelian $2$-step free nilpotent group, and by the previous paragraph, the ring $\mbb{Z}$ is e-interpretable in $N/\gamma_3(N)$.
+By Proposition \ref{any_step}, $N/\gamma_3(N)$ is e-interpretable in $N$.
 Finally, since e-interpretability is a transitive property, $\mbb{Z}$ is e-interpretable in $N$.
 Hence, by Corollary \ref{RedCor}, $\mc{D}(\mbb{Z})$ is reducible to $\mc{D}(N)$.
 This makes $\mc{D}(N)$ undecidable. \end{proof}